itsTyrion/AntiDiscordGenAI/README.md

 ---

 ## Setup
-Run the bot from the directory you want the config in.
-After the first start, the config (`config.json`) will be generated.
+Run the bot from the directory you want the config in (or set `CONFIG_PATH` to change the location) After the first start, the config (`config.json`) will be generated.
 Fill in the bot token and just run it again.